drscotthawley/SHAART/README.txt

 To modify the user interface: The interface was built on QT4 using the QT Designer application, which reads & saves the file ui_shaart.ui:
 % Designer ui_shaart.ui
+--> note: on MacPorts, Designer is no longer accessible from the command line, rather it is an app in /Applications/MacPorts/Designer.app

 This is then converted to a python script by running, e.g.,